Contents

 Better Anonymity

-It can seem a bit counterintuitive but Bitcoin ATMs are also known to be more privacy-preserving.
+It can seem a bit counterintuitive but crypto ATMs are a way to buy Bitcoin with a credit card anonymously.
 The Bitcoin ATM companies installing these machines are generally required to comply with AML/KYC regulations but the scope of the applicable rules is narrower than on an online platform.
 Moreover, cash itself is more anonymous than a bank payment or virtual currency.

 Bitcoin ATMs offer a certain level of anonymity as they may not require extensive personal information.
 While some ATMs require verification, others may only require a phone number or email address, allowing users to maintain a certain level of privacy.
 For instance, Hermes Bitcoin will let you purchase up to $3,000 in BTC with only a phone number verification.